 - All-trans-retinoic acid – this is a form of vitamin A used to treat a type of acute myeloid leukaemia.
 It is usually taken as tablets with chemotherapy.

 - Complementary and alternative therapies – when used alongside your conventional cancer treatment, some of these therapies can make you feel better and improve quality of life.
 Others may not be so helpful and in some cases may be harmful.
-Details of the Cancer Council Victoria’s booklet Complementary and alternative cancer therapies are in the Where to get help section.
+The Cancer Council Victoria booklet called Understanding complementary therapies can be a useful resource.

 When a cure isn't possible

 If leukaemia has been diagnosed in its later stages, the cancer may have spread to the point where a cure is no longer possible.
 Treatment then focuses on improving quality of life by relieving the symptoms (this is called ‘palliative’ treatment).
 Medications can be used to relieve pain, nausea and vomiting.
 The Cancer Council Victoria booklet called Living with advanced cancer may be helpful to read.

 Where to get help